Updated November 17, 2023

 Difference Between Leveraged vs Unleveraged

-Leveraged vs Unleveraged are two different concepts of Capital Structure, which is very important terminology in the Finance subject.
-Not only finance students, anyone who wants to raise capital in the future must learn the meaning for both the terms and their difference.
-The below information gives you an overview of Leveraged vs Unleveraged as well the major difference between these two terminologies.
+Leveraged vs Unleveraged are two different concepts of Capital Structure, which is very important terminology in Finance.
+Not only finance students, but anyone wanting to raise capital in the future must learn the meaning of the terms and their differences.
+The information below gives you an overview of Leveraged vs Unleveraged and the major difference between these two terminologies.

 Operating with the use of borrowed money.
-A leveraged portfolio has both positive as well as negative side.
-Talking about the negative side – Leveraged increase the company’s risk, as the Leveraged securities may result in loss and even make the company legally responsible to repay the borrowed capital.
-And let’s talk about the positive side – It provides the company to take advantage of the opportunity it can select with money available by the borrowed funds.
-It describes the company’s ability to use fixed cost funds to increase the return to the owners (i.e. Equity shareholders).
-Fixed Cost funds e.g. debentures, Term Loans & preference share which act as the lever i.e. helps the company to lift its amount of capital and as a result the increase in earnings of the owners of the company.
+A leveraged portfolio has both positive as well as negative sides.
+Talking about the negative side – Leveraged increases the company’s risk, as the Leveraged securities may result in loss and even make the company legally responsible for repaying the borrowed capital.
+And let’s talk about the positive side – It allows the company to take advantage of the opportunity it can select with money available from the borrowed funds.
+It describes the company’s ability to use fixed-cost funds to increase the return to the owners (i.e. Equity shareholders).
+Fixed Cost funds e.g. debentures, Term Loans & preference shares, act as the lever i.e. helps the company to lift its amount of capital and, as a result, increase the earnings of the owners of the company.

 Operating without using any borrowed money.
-Unleveraged portfolio means the company is only using capital invested by the investors during the company formation or when investors infuse more funds in the company or purchasing the stocks of the company.
+An unleveraged portfolio means the company only uses capital invested by the investors during the company formation or when investors infuse more funds in the company or purchase the company’s stocks.
 These investors are the Equity Shareholders of the company.
-Equity shareholders have the ownership interest in the business and they have the residual claim. i.e. Claim on the residual after paying all debts and obligation.
+Equity shareholders have the ownership interest in the business, and they have the residual claim. i.e. Claim on the residual after paying all debts and obligations.
 There is no legal obligation to the company to pay the equity shareholders.
-Addition of Unleveraged portfolio in capital reduces company’s risk but it also constrains the company’s accessibility of the money for any opportunity investments.
+Adding an Unleveraged portfolio in capital reduces the company’s risk but constrains its accessibility of the money for any opportunity investments.

 Leveraged vs Unleveraged Infographics